tikv/rfcs/text/2018-12-19-unified-log-format.md

 [field_key=field_value]
 ```

-Log Field key and value must be strings.
-If types other than string is provided,
+Log Field key and value must be valid UTF-8 strings.

-it must be converted to string.
+- If types other than string is provided, it must be converted to string.
+- If string in other encoding is provided, it must be converted to UTF-8.

-When one of the following Unicode characters exists in the field key or field
+When one of the following UTF-8 characters exists in the field key or field
 value, field key or field value should be JSON string encoded:

 - U+0000 (NULL) ~ U+0020 (SPACE)